Waseemkhan-wk/Basic-Demo/README.md

 # Basic-Demo
-This is my First repository
+This is my First repository\n I'm from Kohat